ghost-of-kla-trackunit/ai-hackaton-dec-2023/README.md

 ## DISCLAIMER

 **Some of these apps runs 100% client side which is not recommended for production as the Token is exposed in the browser**
-This was chosen to simplicity of this demo!
+This was chosen for the simplicity of this demo!

 **Some of these apps uses the OpenAI GPT model, remember to follow the AI Guidelines:**
 https://trackunit.atlassian.net/wiki/spaces/COM/pages/3577872389/Company+policies?preview=/3577872389/4298211442/AI-tool-policy.pdf